TheMaxi7/RoK-discord-bots/HoH Slave/README.md

 If the user attaches the picture and in the same message writes `Register <player ID>` the deads will be registered in a google spreadsheet.

-## Features
+## Disclaimer

-Since this bot uses a trained model it can extract text from different size images without any problem.
-Keep in mind it is not perfect and it can be improved.
+Since this bot uses a trained model it can extract text from different size images but keep in mind it is not perfect and it can be improved.

 ## Contact and Support